astrorama/PHZ_NNPZ/doc/photometry_format.md

 `NNPZ_PHOTOMETRY`.
 This name is used by NNPZ to detect photometry files, so it should never be changed.

-The header also contains the keyword `PHO_TYPE` which indicates the type of the photometry values stored in the file.
+The header also contains the keyword `PHOTYPE` which indicates the type of the photometry values stored in the file.
 The different photometry types are the
 following: